JolonB/JolonB.github.io/index.md

 <img src="assets/img/hal_camera.svg"/>

 <p>
 I've set up a security system before but found that it was finicky and was missing a lot of important features.
 The better security systems are more expensive and often involve a third-party.
-This project is an end-to-end IoT home security system that can send text/email notifications to approved users and allow them to view footage captured by WiFi-connected nodes throughout their house.
+This open-source project is for an end-to-end IoT home security system that can send text/email notifications to approved users and allow them to view footage captured by WiFi-connected nodes throughout their house.
 Each node is a custom-made device built on an ESP32 with the ability to be powered by battery and from mains.
 This is currently a work in progress.
 </p>
 </div>